Kong/kong-custom-plugin-workshop/session1/kong-plugin-fundamentals/example-plugin-usage/request-termination/README.md

 ## Introduction

+Update .env with Kong EE License (If it is there), Kong version and Postgres version

 Start Kong and Database containers using docker-compose, before docker-compose up, we need to run database migrations

     docker-compose run kong kong migrations bootstrap